michelesr/thesis/src/ccba.md

 ### The docker-compose.yml configuration file

-The `docker-compose.yml` configuration file Docker Compose contains a description of the application containers to instantiate, link and run.
+The `docker-compose.yml` configuration file Docker Compose contains a declarative description of the application containers to instantiate, link and run.
 The syntax used by this configuration file is *YAML*, a language for data serialization (like *JSON*).

 An example of a simple web app configuration consists in a Dockerfile for the application server and a `docker-compose.yml`: